-Legal defense plays a very important role in the life of every midwife and other healthcare professionals.
-Why so?
-Because in midwifery, instances of litigation may occur, despite every midwife’s best effort in providing quality care.
-Since the relationship that is involved in every midwife to her patient/s is a situation where one person owes another a duty of care, it gets crucial when the patient get in danger.
-Midwife is responsible to the patient’s welfare, yet there are unavoidable things that may arise and so, every midwife must be prepared.
+Since the relationship that every midwife has with her patients is a situation where one person owes another a duty of care, it becomes crucial when the patient gets in danger.
+The midwife is responsible for the patient’s welfare, yet there are unavoidable things that may arise, so every midwife must be prepared.

-When a midwife does something that may cause damage, injury or loss to a patient, or even decides not to do something that also leads to damage, injury or loss of the patient, that is called “Negligence”.
+When a midwife does something that may cause damage, injury, or loss to a patient, or even decides not to do something that also leads to damage, injury, or loss of the patient, that is called “negligence.”.
 In law, medical malpractice is considered a specific area within the general domain of negligence.
-It requires four conditions (elements) be met for the plaintiff to recover damages.
-These conditions are: duty; breach of duty; harm; and causation.
+It requires four conditions (elements) to be met for the plaintiff to recover damages.
+These conditions are duty, breach of duty, harm, and causation.
 The second element, breach of duty, is synonymous with the “standard of care.”

-Legally speaking, every medical practitioner, particularly midwives, are responsible for the safety of their patients and so they must perform their duty to the best of their ability.
-Getting sued for medical malpractice must be avoided as it is punishable by the law.
+Legally speaking, every medical practitioner, particularly midwives, is responsible for the safety of their patients, and so they must perform their duty to the best of their ability.
+Getting sued for medical malpractice must be avoided, as it is punishable by law.
 To protect yourself and your practice against a malpractice lawsuit, you can use three powerful tools: documentation, compliance with policies and procedures, and malpractice insurance.

 1) Document EVERYTHING

 Your first line of defense against malpractice is proper documentation.
-Always document dates, times, events, and be extremely specific.
-We know you are busy, but you cannot afford to neglect documenting all your patient interactions and any actions you’ve personally taken.
+Always document dates, times, and events, and be extremely specific.
+We know you are busy, but you cannot afford to neglect to document all your patient interactions and any actions you’ve personally taken.

 Clear communication with your patients is key to avoiding misunderstandings.
 Make sure your patients feel comfortable communicating their thoughts, questions, and concerns to you, and make sure you give them consistent updates and attention.
 As with your documentation, always be as clear and specific as possible, and if you think your patient doesn’t understand something, take pains to make sure they do.